-(3) "Coating line" means one or more apparatus or operations in a single line wherein a surface coating is applied, dried, or cured and which include a coating applicator and flashoff area and may include an oven or associated control devices.
+(3) "Coating line" means one or more apparatus or operations in a single line at which point a surface coating is applied, dried, or cured and which include a coating applicator and flashoff area and may include an oven or associated control devices.

 (4) "Continuous vapor control system" means a vapor control system which treats vapors displaced from tanks during filling on a demand basis without intermediate accumulation.